Everything You Need to Know About UPS Class A Driver Jobs

 1. Do UPS Class A drivers need different endorsements by state?

-Yes — requirements vary by state regulations.
-While H/T endorsements are standard, Texas requires additional training for oversize loads, and California mandates CARB compliance for all diesel equipment.
+Yes — requirements vary by state.
+While H/T endorsements are commonly required, some states impose additional training or permits.
+For example, Texas has specific oversize/overweight rules, and California requires CARB compliance for many diesel vehicles.

 2. How does UPS handle ELD exemptions?